crcn/mojojs.com/content/docs/0 Getting Started/1 What makes Mojo different?.article.md

 #### Explicit

 Mojo was designed around explicity, and simplicity.
 What you write is what you should expect out of the framework.
-There are no gotchyas, no magic (If there is, then tell us about it!), everything was designed to work in a coherent way.
+There are no gotchyas, no magic, everything was designed to work in a coherent way.

 Data-bindings are even explicit.
 You can easily define [1-way, 2-way, or even unbound references](/docs/api/templates#bindingoperators) within templates.